-Children’s literature has addressed the simplest and at the same time the deepest issues of human existence.
-When you write a children’s story you should know that kids are an open audience eager to discover new worlds; they are free from prejudices and preconceptions of reality or fantasy.
-Therefore, you have the freedom to imagine extraordinary places, and create unforgettable adventures.
-Always keep in mind that writing and reading are like games, and children love to play.
+Children’s literature has addressed the simplest and, at the same time, the most profound issues of human existence.
+When you write a children’s story, you should know that they are a receptive audience.
+Children are eager to discover new worlds; they are free from prejudices and preconceptions of reality or fantasy.
+Therefore, you have the freedom to imagine extraordinary places and create unforgettable adventures.
+Keep in mind that writing and reading are like games, and children love to play.

 Know the purpose of your story

-The pleasure of adventure is perhaps the goal that many writers set when starting to write for children.
+The pleasure of adventure is perhaps the goal many writers set when writing for children.
 Imagine what it feels like to be a child lost in the forest, a pirate in the middle of a storm in the sea, or warriors who must face monsters.
-There are no recipes and the best thing you can do is play with the characters until you discover their motivations and fears.
-When you write, ask yourself why you want to tell that story to a child.
-Your story can educate, entertain, cause joy or fear, or whatever goal you set out to accomplish as long as you are able to catch children’s attention.
+Unfortunately, there are no recipes.
+The best thing you can do is play with the characters until you discover their motivations and fears.
+Then, when you write, ask yourself why you want to tell that story to a child.
+Your story can educate, entertain, cause joy or fear, or whatever goal you set out to accomplish as long as you can catch children’s attention.

 Never underestimate children’s abilities

-Depending on the topic you choose, the writing of your story should be one way or another.
+Depending on the topic you choose, the writing of your story shouldn’t be one way or another.
 Children’s books cannot evade current affairs considered part of the adult world.
-In this way, it is convenient not to underestimate the power of questioning of children, as many of them are increasingly able to speak about bullying, sexuality or violence.
-The essential thing is that you find literary strategies to tell your stories, as well as an appropriate language and tone to present them in an attractive way.
-Do not forget to mention curiosities in your stories, since children are passionate about learning new things, and knowing stuff like how tall a giraffe can be or knowing why the sky is blue, make them feel that they are owners of the best kept secret in the world.
+In this way, it is convenient not to underestimate the power of questioning children, as many are increasingly able to speak about bullying, sexuality, or violence.
+The essential thing is that you find literary strategies to tell your stories and an appropriate language and tone to present them attractively.

 Tell stories that can be watched like a movie